mhrdq8i/cv-builder/jobs/fanap.typ

-    "Synchronize PostgreSQL databases using Bucardo in active/active mode.", "Load-balance HTTP (Layer 7) & TCP (Layer 4) traffic using HAProxy.", "Use Kubernetes as the container orchestration platform.", "Use Ingress to handle HTTP requests in the Kubernetes cluster."
+    "Synchronize PostgreSQL databases using Bucardo in active/active mode.", "Load-balance HTTP (Layer 7) & TCP (Layer 4) traffic using HAProxy.", "Use Kubernetes as the container orchestration platform.", "Use Ingress to handle HTTP requests in the Kubernetes cluster. \n\n\n" )
-  )
 )